OtienoSharon15/social-media-addiction/README.md

 # social-media-addiction
-Working with a student data set to analyze social media use, addiction, and its impacts.
+Working with a student data set on Excel to analyze social media use, addiction, and its impacts.